alberttwong/opendatalakehouse/README.md

 | Umbra DB \| CedarDB    | No Data                        |

 Key:
+* R\* = Can read at least one of the open table formats
-* R = Can read at least one of the open table formats
+* R = Can read at least one of the open table formats using a data catalog
-* R\*W\* = Can read and write at least one of the open table formats
+* R\*W\* = Can read and write at least one of the open table formats using a data catalog
-* RW = Can read and write all 3 of major open table formats
+* RW = Can read and write all 3 of major open table formats using a data datalog